safe-lanes/technical_module_test/replit.md

-# Element Crew Appraisals System
+# Seafarer Technical Management System

 ## Overview

-This is a full-stack web application for managing crew appraisals in the maritime industry.
-The application is built with a React frontend using TypeScript and modern UI components, backed by an Express.js server with PostgreSQL database integration.
-The system appears to be designed for tracking and managing crew member performance evaluations across different vessels.
+This is a full-stack Technical Module for maritime Planned Maintenance System (PMS).
+The application is built with a React frontend using TypeScript and modern UI components, backed by an Express.js server with in-memory storage for development.
+The system is designed for managing technical equipment maintenance, scheduling, and performance tracking for maritime professionals.

 ## System Architecture